-- a) Reviewing the Headteacher's Exclusion Decision - b) Changes to the exclusion process during the coronavirus (COVID-19) pandemic
+a) Reviewing the Headteacher's Exclusion Decision

 Statement of intent

 At Hitchin Boys' School, we understand that good behaviour and discipline is essential for promoting a high-quality education.

 Amongst other disciplinary sanctions, the school recognises that exclusion of students may be necessary where there has been a serious breach, or consistent breaches, of the school's Behaviour Policy.
 Excluding a student may also be required in instances where allowing the student to remain in school would be damaging to the education and welfare of themselves or others; in all cases, excluding students should only be used as a means of last resort.